Geometry and Dynamics of the Solar System

 (formula 7)

 The question is, why do we have two terms representing a single geometric constant?
-In this question lies the true mystery of the gravitational constant G. We know that it is geometric in origin because the mean velocity and period of an orbiting body in Space depend solely on its mean distance from the central body.
+In this question lies the true mystery of the gravitational constant G. We know that it is geometric in origin because the mean velocity and period of an orbiting body in Space depend primarily on its mean distance from the central body.
 If we look closely at the constant that GM represents, it is the result of term 1 multiplied three times by the first mean orbital distance 15 (sequence 3):

 (definition 2)